GeorgeVragalev/Sharing-Economy-Microservice/README.md

 Microservices enable the use of different technology stacks for different services (e.g., Python for API Gateway, and C# .Net for user and inventory services), allowing the selection of the most suitable technologies for each service’s needs.
 #### Resilience and Fault Isolation:

 In a monolithic architecture, a failure in one component can potentially bring down the entire application.
-Microservices architecture helps in isolating faults to the affected service, reducing the blast radius of failures and improving ov`erall system resilience.
+Microservices architecture helps in isolating faults to the affected service, reducing the blast radius of failures and improving overall system resilience.

 ### Service boundaries